March 19, 2020

 Camp Invention is a weeklong summer camp that introduces AEOP’s youngest learners to the world of STEM.
 Here’s a note from the folks at Camp Invention about why this program is great for your young learners.

-Thanks to partners like the Army Educational Outreach Program (AEOP), the National Inventors Hall of Fame® (NIHF) continues its work toward measuring the effectiveness of invention education.
+Thanks to partners like the U.S. Army Educational Outreach Program (AEOP), the National Inventors Hall of Fame® (NIHF) continues its work toward measuring the effectiveness of invention education.
 For 30 years, NIHF has provided STEM (science, technology, engineering and mathematics) enrichment opportunities for students across the country.
 These educational experiences offer valuable insights from world-changing inventors and help children develop a passion for innovation.

 Each year, NIHF’s flagship summer program, Camp Invention®, provides an all-new curriculum specifically designed to keep children engaged.
 Because campers explore STEM concepts through hands-on activities, often they have so much fun that they don’t realize they’re learning.